vivek-1812/Vivek-s-Portfolio-website/README.md

 # Vivek-s-Portfolio-website
 This is a personal portfolio website.
+It is a personal website developed using HTML, CSS and JavaScript(basic).